Can You Get a Cash Advance With No Job?

 The principal type of cash advance you’ll see is a feature on most credit cards.
 While your standard credit card transaction involves you using the card to make a purchase and adding that dollar figure directly to your balances, credit card cash advances work a little differently.

 Cash advances almost always come with a higher interest rate than traditional transactions.
 If you take a look at your credit card statement, most will state the difference between them.
-For instance, your standard APR might be 16 percent for regular purchases but the APR for cash advances could be 24 percent.
+For instance, your standard APR might be 16% for regular purchases but the APR for cash advances could be 24%.

 Traditional credit card transactions come with a 30-day grace period before interest starts to accrue.
 Cash advances, on the other hand, have no such grace period.
 Interest starts to accrue immediately once the money is added to your balance.